thinh105/Tourino-Backend-Nodejs/README.md

 - [PRETTIER](https://prettier.io/)
 - [ESLint](https://eslint.org/)

-This works including specific `.eslintrc.json` and `.prettierrc` files in the root directory and making sure your editor has the necessary plugin.
+This works including specific `.eslintrc.json` and `.prettierrc` files in the root directory and making sure your editor has the necessary plugins.

 <br />